artnc/personal-website/src/blog/_posts/2016-12-26-elixir-nodejs.md

 [Hex](https://hex.pm/) is Elixir's package manager, analogous to the npm registry and the parts of the `npm` client that actually deal with package management.
 One big difference is that you don't get a separate "hex" command when you install Elixir.
 You instead use Hex via Mix commands like `mix deps.get` (analogous to `npm install`).

 Elixir's equivalents of `package.json` and `npm-shrinkwrap.json` are `mix.exs` and `mix.lock`, respectively.
 Running `mix deps.get` will install all packages declared in those files.
-There currently aren't any Mix commands that work like either `npm install package_name` or `npm save`, so to add or remove packages you'll have to edit `mix.exs` manually and then run `mix deps.get` again.
+There currently aren't any Mix commands that work like `npm install --save`, so to add or remove individual packages you'll have to edit `mix.exs` manually and then run `mix deps.get` again.
 On the upside, Mix automatically updates `mix.lock` for you.

 ### IEx